Senior Capstone Project

 Every fall, the course is offered for a cohort of students, who work on independent research topics of their own choosing.
 The topic can be drawn from any part of Latin America and the Caribbean that is particularly exciting to each student.
 Students learn research techniques from various disciplines through visiting professors and professionals.
 They work closely with the LASC instructor and with each other.
 The course develops into a dynamic collective of shared ideas, and students often comment that this is the most meaningful part of their Certificate, sometimes also their undergraduate coursework overall.

 As an outcome of the course, students produce an in-depth 25-page research paper that they may use to show focus, initiative, and expertise to potential employers.
 Learning the process of researching and how to organize and write a long paper are sought-after skills in many professions.
 If students wish to apply for graduate programs after their UMD graduation, this course provides crucial training and a final written product that facilitates academic success at the MA and PhD levels.

 Every spring, the Latin American Studies Center organizes a student conference.
-Capstone students are invited to present their papers in a conference presentation (traditional paper, poster, performance, or digital form).
-All Capstone students are also automatically entered into an annual "Best Capstone Paper" contest, the winner of which receives a $300 award.
+Capstone students are invited to present their papers in a conference presentation (traditional paper, poster, performance, or digital form)

 The Capstone's primary learning objectives include: